extra-learning/extralearning/README.md

 ## License

-espanso was created by [Liam Arguedas](https://github.com/liamarguedas) and is licensed under the [GPL-3.0 license](/LICENSE).
+extralearning was created by [Liam Arguedas](https://github.com/liamarguedas) and is licensed under the [GPL-3.0 license](/LICENSE).